-- The proportion of age groups between 20 to 39 years old in Meadowbank is significantly greater than compared to the Greater Sydney average, with this age group consisting of 59 percent of the population and 30 percent of the population in Greater Sydney - The proportion of people in Meadowbank aged between five (5) and 19 is significantly lower than that of Greater Sydney, with this age group consisting of seven (7) percent compared to 19 percent in Greater Sydney.
+- The proportion of age groups between 20 to 39 years old in Meadowbank is significantly greater than compared to the Greater Sydney average, with this age group consisting of 59 per cent of the population and 30 per cent of the population in Greater Sydney - The proportion of people in Meadowbank aged between five and 19 is significantly lower than that of Greater Sydney, with this age group consisting of seven per cent compared to 19 per cent in Greater Sydney.
 This indicates that there is a lower proportion of primary and secondary school students. - The proportion of people in Meadowbanks aged 45 and over is lower than that of Greater Sydney.
-The proportion of people in Meadowbank within this age group is 21 percent, while the proportion in Greater Sydney is 37 percent.
+The proportion of people in Meadowbank within this age group is 21 per cent, while the proportion in Greater Sydney is 37 per cent.